gierasimiuk/jwtrest/README.md

 ### Token:
 Endpoint to process a token refresh.
 Returns a new access token to the client if and only if a valid refresh token is passed through.
-If the given token is expired, the server will respond with an error code of `400`
+If the refresh token is expired, the user must once again login.

 **URL:** `/api/auth/token`